rtdevx/rtdevx.github.io/content/posts/devops/iac/terraform/terraform-expressions/index.md

 ### `can` Function

 Use the [`can` function](https://developer.hashicorp.com/terraform/language/functions/can) to concisely use the validity of an expression as a condition.
-It returns `true` if its given expression evaluates successfully and `false` if it returns any error, so you can use various other functions that typically return errors as a part of your condition expressions.
+It returns `true` if its given expression evaluates successfully and `false` if it returns any error.

-For example, you can use `can` with `regex` to test if a string matches a particular pattern because `regex` returns an error when given a non-matching string.

 ```shell
   condition = can(regex("^[a-z]+$", var.name))